stefanspringer1/SwiftXML/README.md

 var ancestors: XAncestorsSequence
 ```

-The content of an document or an element:
+The content of a document or an element:

 ```Swift
 var content: XContentSequence